Dutchskull/Aspire.PolyRepo/README.md

 - Configure repository URL, name, target path, default branch, and project path.
 - Easy integration with .NET Aspire App Host.

+## Roadmap

+This will be updated when more features are thought off.

+- Keep git branch updated on each startup
+- Using [libgit2sharp](https://github.com/libgit2/libgit2sharp) for the git management

 ## Installation

 To install the Aspire.Git package, use the .NET CLI.
 Run the following command in your terminal: